openpnp/openpnp/GcodeDriver:-Command-Reference.md

 **Note**: For [[the most common controller firmwares|Motion-Controller-Firmwares]], OpenPnP can automatically configure this command for you.
 Use the [[Issues and Solutions]] system.

 This command has special handling for the X, Y, Z and Rotation variables.
 If the move does not change one of these variables that variable is replaced with the empty string, removing it from the command.
 This allows Gcode to be sent containing only the components that are being used which is important for some controllers when moving an "extruder" for the C axis (The current extruder is selected by sending a Gcode tool command like 'T1' in the pre-move-command).
 The end result is that if a move contains only a change in the C axis only the C axis value will be sent.

+**Note**: if you are using the **Axis Letter** mode on the Driver, the X, Y, Z etc. are replaced by the proper controller axis letters.

 | Variable Name  |   Type   | Description |
 | -------------- | -------- | ----------- |